Obituary of Gary W Aardappel

 “I have fought a good fight, I have finished my course, I have kept the faith…” II Timothy 4:7.

-To send flowers to the family of Gary Aardappel, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Gary Aardappel, please visit Tribute Store